Corset Talk: The Wonderful World of Flossing

-Flossing can be used as a selective accent, as in the image of Elisa Berlin below, where the flossing placements trace the hourglass shape of the corset.
+Flossing can be used as a selective accent, as I once did on a client corset, where the flossing placements traced the hourglass shape of the corset.
 It looks particularly striking when used in numerous side-by-side placements, as shown above in the corsets by Clessidra Couture and Sparklewren.
 Designs can be simple or complex, like the beaded motif by Angela Stringer.
-Alicia Rose’s intense floating flossing is quite a distinctive signature of her line.
+Alicia Rose's intense floating flossing is quite a distinctive signature of her line.

 One of the reasons flossing is particularly wonderful, and distinct from purely decorative embroidery, is that it can anchor a corset's bones within their channels.
 The apex of a functional flossing design is at the end of the bone, which is where the fabric of the corset is under more stress.
 By minimizing the bones' movement, chafing against the body of the corset is reduced, and poke-throughs are made less likely.
 If there's enough strain that a bone is going to come through, you've got a fighting chance that it will break through the flossing before the fabric itself.
 I've even done a quick and dirty repair of a corset with a bone coming out by quickly flossing over the broken end of the channel.